hsn200406/Snake-Game/README.md

 ---

-## Here is a Preview of the graphical user interface (GUI) of the snake game running on the Python script:
+### Preview of the graphical user interface (GUI) of the snake game running on the Python script:

 ![image](https://github.com/user-attachments/assets/430778d6-8a01-4ddf-8b52-5665fb388d5f)